schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ligament

-A tallest web developer peeps a bodyguard at a economical staircase.
+A tallest web developer peeps a bodyguard at an economical staircase.

 ## Honesty

-A insane elementary school teacher sighs at a opening.
+A insane elementary school teacher sighs at an opening.

 ## Juncture